softwaredev21/QuizAppIos/README.md

 This is the source code for my tutorial on Youtube:
 Create a quiz app for iOS in Swift 4 & Xcode 9:   https://youtu.be/pDHguzqvwbg

 # I have already started your work, please discuss on skype.
-My skype is "Jincowboy"
+# My skype is "Jincowboy" and email is khb2700928039@hotmail.com

 I am trying to work on Upwork.com, so I need a european upwork profile.
 If you can provide upwork profile for me, I can build your project for free.